Fanar, Lebanon

-Fanar (الفنار translit. al-Fanar) is a town in the Matn District of the Mount Lebanon Governorate in Lebanon.
+Fanar (الفنار) is a town in the Matn District of the Mount Lebanon Governorate in Lebanon.
 It is situated in the heart of Lebanon, 8 km from Beirut and was previously called “Achrafieh El Fawqa”.
 The town was known to have very few residents who were farmers and was almost entirely green until after the Lebanese civil war when many displaced families chose to move to the area.

 Civil war

 During the civil war, 4 young Christian men of the Kataeb Party were assassinated in Fanar by Muslims in the area, which sparked the Black Saturday, a revenge act which caused the killing of hundreds of Muslim citizens across Lebanon.

 Etymology

 Fanar is an Arabic word that means lantern (through Ancient Greek phanòs, φανός).

 Geography

 Fanar is 8 km away from the capital Beirut lying at an elevation of approximately 250m above sea level.

 Demographics

 As of 2008, Fanar houses a population of approximately 30 000 of whom 850 are registered voters.
 Its inhabitants are predominantly Maronite Catholic.